In conjunction with General Education courses and an academic

 courses may be repeated only once.

-While completing the teacher education program in Childhood or
+While completing the teacher education program in Adolescence

-Adolescence Education, students must complete 100 hours of
+Education, students must complete 100 hours of course-related,

-students pursuing a Middle School Extension must complete 100 hours
+a Middle School Extension must complete 100 hours before student

-before student teaching, plus a 3-credit practicum after student
+teaching, plus a 3-credit practicum after student teaching.

 Students must complete a semester of full-time student teaching